devopsdays/devopsdays-web/CONTRIBUTING.md

 Changes to event-specific content should be submitted in a separate PR from changes to more general content for the whole site.

-## Maintainer Guidlines
+## Maintainer Guidelines

-If you have permissions to merge PRs on this repo, here are a few guidelines to watch out for:
+If you have permissions to merge PRs on this repo, here are a few guidelines to consider:

+1. Is the requestor authorized to make changes for that event?
+They need to appear on the contact list for the year and city they're editing.
 1. Do not allow any PRs that change files outside of the above-mentioned "content" directories.
 Especially watch out for `.gitignore`, `config.toml`, `config-windows.toml`, and anything in the `themes` directory.
 1. Check to see if the tests pass, but use your judgement on merging something that fails (see "PR Tests" below for guidance)
 1. If you are unsure about merging a PR, please use the "request a review" button on the PR to request one from other maintainers.